ThinkParQ/beegfs-csi-driver/operator/docs/developer-docs.md

 1. In a terminal, navigate to the *operator/* directory.
 2. Set the IMAGE_TAG_BASE environment variable so that it refers to a container registry namespace you have access to.
-For example, ThinkParQ developers should execute `export IMAGE_TAG_BASE=ghcr.io/thinkparq/test-beegfs-csi-driver-operator`.
+For example, `export IMAGE_TAG_BASE=ghcr.io/thinkparq/test-beegfs-csi-driver-operator`.
-   External developers might execute `export IMAGE_TAG_BASE=ghcr.io/thinkparq/test-beegfs-csi-driver-operator`.
 3. Set the VERSION environment variable.
 For example, execute `export VERSION=1.5.0`.
 The version MUST be semantic (e.g. 0.1.0) and